About the faculty

 87% of students in employment or further study within six months of leaving

-The new Faculty of Life Sciences will be launched in August 2018.
-It will comprise the Schools of:
+The new Faculty of Life Sciences was launched in August 2018.
+It comprises the Schools of:

 - Biological Sciences